desiderati/commons/README.md

   with Spring Security’s OAuth2 integration.

 #### [4.0.0.RC2] - 2025-03-17
-- Remove legacy JWT implementation in favor of Spring's OAuth2 support.
+- Remove the legacy JWT implementation in favor of Spring's OAuth2 support.
 - Removed custom JWT classes and configurations, consolidating the project to use Spring Security's OAuth2 JWT Resource Server integration.
 This improves maintainability, reduces redundancy, and aligns with widely-accepted security standards.
 Also updated property mappings to reflect this change.
 - Added the possibility of configuring the charset encoding for i18n files.
-- Renamed RestApiClientConfiguration to HttpClientsConfiguration.
+- Renamed **RestApiClientConfiguration** to **HttpClientsConfiguration**.
-- Created a custom HandlerMethodArgumentResolver for resolving Pageable method parameters in Spring GraphQL controllers.
+- Created a custom **HandlerMethodArgumentResolver** for resolving Pageable method parameters in Spring GraphQL controllers.
 - Initial idea for a custom OAuth2 Service.

 #### [4.0.0.RC1] - 2025-02-27
 - Created a class which provides static access to the Spring application context.
 - Defined a mechanism for context propagation when working with asynchronous tasks our suspended methods.
 - Defined a way of retrieving (statically) an internationalized message.
-- Defined a way to validate entities using typed errors and ArrowKt.
+- Defined a way to validate entities using typed errors and **ArrowKt**.
 - Added an ability to verify if the authenticated used is an administrator.
 - Updated Copyright
 - Migrated to Spring GraphQL.
   * Configured the Altair and Voyager for GraphQL.
   * Defined a way of registering custom scalars automatically.
-  * Better configuration for @Pageable directive.
+  * Better configuration for **@Pageable** directive.

 #### [3.3.0.RELEASE] - 2025-01-23
 - Added support to retrieve the authorities passed by the delegated authentication provider.